University of South Carolina Union: Athletics

 USC Union's athletics department, USC Union Bantam Athletics (or simply Bantam Athletics), is home to a variety of competitive sports teams including men's soccer and baseball as well as women's volleyball and softball, all of which compete at the junior college level.
-Bantam Athletics also has a rifle team, a bass fishing team, and e-sports gaming which compete at the club level.
+Bantam Athletics also hosts a rifle team, a bass fishing team, and e-sports gaming which compete at the club level.

 Clubs and Organizations

 USC Union has a number of student organizations: